 Grace period.
 As you introduce your presentation you have a grace period when all your audience is with you.
 Therefore, make the most of it.
 Make sure that you work hard to say the right things at the beginning.
 This David Cameron AV speech did just that.

 Things in common.
 You’ve done your audience research.
 So use your presentation introduction to map out some of the common things that bind your audience together.
 Also, note how you can, in turn, bind them to you and your subject.
 Do this from the start.
+Apart from its weak title, this Michael Gove speech in Brighton achieved all these things.

 Tone.
 Your presentation introduction will set the tone for all that follows.
 If you want a serious presentation, then aim to introduce your presentation with gravitas and seriousness.
 So make sure that you are taken seriously.